thibaudcolas/frontend-starter-kit/docs/job-descriptions.md

 ### Key responsibilities

 Working closely with the design and development teams, and the Account Managers, produce high-performance front-end code for responsive sites and applications.

+Work with the content team to architect the site structure and identify content management requirements.

 Work with the design team to realise projects with a high level of visual refinement.